Link prediction for ex ante influence maximization on temporal networks: Experiments

 \subsection{Methods}

-Next, we discuss the different methods under consideration.
 For each method, we use the given algorithm to find the optimal seed set on the {\it predicted} future graphs using different link prediction approaches.
 Then, using these seed sets, we compute the influence spread on the {\it actual} future evolution of the network, taking the average results over 1000 MC samples.
 We seek to find the methods with largest influence spread.

 \begin{itemize} \item Oracle: assumes the future evolution of the network is known when finding the seeds nodes at the IM step, i.e., finds the nodes which maximize the spread on $G_{p+1},\dots,G_T$. \item Static (last): uses $G_p$ to find the optimal seed nodes and, therefore, implicitly assumes that the network does not continue to evolve \item Static (mem): constructs $G^{\rm mem}$ where there is a link between every edge pair with at least one link in $G_1,\dots,G_p$.
 Mathematically, if $A^{(t)}$ is the adjacency matrix associated with $G_t$ and $A^{\rm mem}$ is for $G^{\rm mem}$, then $A_{ij}^{\rm mem}=1$ if $A_{ij}^{(t)}=1$ for any $t\in\{1,\dots,p\}$ and 0 otherwise and IM algorithms are implemented on $G^{\rm mem}$. \item JC: a simple link prediction heuristic based on Jaccard coefficients (JCs) \citep{liben2003link}.
 Consider $G_p$ and let nodes $u$ and $v$ be such that there is no edge between them, i.e., $A_{uv}=0$.
 Then the JC of nodes $u$ and $v$ is $|N_u\cap N_v|/|N_u\cup N_v|$ where $N_i$ is the neighbors of node $i$.
 We find the JC for all edge pairs without a link at time $p$ and predict an edge at time $p+1$ for the node pairs corresponding to the largest 5\% of JCs.
 In order to preserve the density of the network, we also randomly remove 5\% of edges.
 Once we have obtained $\hat G_{p+1}$, then this process can be repeated in order to predict the evolution of the network multiple steps in the future. \item LogReg: Uses the logistic regression method with LASSO penalty.
 The optimal penalty parameter is chosen from a grid search based on the best validation AUC using 75\% of the network time steps for training.
 The cutoff is chosen to preserve $\hat \rho^*$, the average network sparsity. \item LogRegSum: Top $k$ nodes chosen as seed nodes based on LogReg heuristic described in Section \ref{sec:heur} \item NMF: Non-negative matrix factorization method.
 The dimension of $U,V$ is $0.05n$, i.e., five percent of the number of nodes.
 The algorithm is run 25 times with random initialization and the results with the lowest loss function are kept.
 The cutoff is chosen to preserve $\hat \rho^*$. \item NMFSum: Top $k$ nodes chosen as seed nodes based on NMF heuristic described in Section \ref{sec:heur} \item GNN: EvolveGCN method.
 Node features are constructed using $d=16$ dimension node2vec embeddings.
 The model is trained over 200 epochs and the cutoff is chosen to preserve $\hat \rho^*$. \item GNNSum: Top $k$ nodes chosen as seed nodes based on GNN heuristic described in Section \ref{sec:heur} \end{itemize}